cysouw/pandoc-ling/readme.md

 - **`xrefSuffixSep`** (string, defaults to no-break-space): When cross references have a suffix, how should the separator be formatted?
 The defaults 'no-break-space' is a safe options, but I personally like a 'thin space' better (Unicode `U+2009`), but symbol does not work with many fonts, and might lead to errors.
 For Latex typesetting, all space-like symbols are converted to a Latex thin space `\,`.
 - **`restartAtChapter`** (boolean, default `false`): should the counting restart for each chapter?
 Actually, when `true` this setting will restart the counting at the highest heading level, which for various output formats can be set by the Pandoc option `top-level-division`.
 Depending on your Latex setup, an explicit entry `top-level-division: chapter` might be necessary in your metadata.
 - **`addChapterNumber`** (boolean, default `false`): should the chapter (= highest heading level) number be added to the number of the example?
 In most formats this automatically implies `restartAtChapter: true`.
 In most Latex situations this only works in combination with a `documentclass: book`.
 - **`latexPackage`** (one of: `linguex`, `gb4e`, `langsci-gb4e`, `expex`, default `linguex`): Various options for converting examples to Latex packages that typeset linguistic examples.
 None of the conversions works perfectly, though in should work in most normal situations (think 90%-plus).
-It might be necessary to first convert to `Latex` and then typeset.
+It might be necessary to first convert to `Latex`, correct the output, and then typeset separately with a latex compiler like `xelatex`.
 Using the direct option insider Pandoc might also work in many situations.
+Export to `beamer` seems to work reasonably well with the `gb4e` package.
+All others have artefacts or errors.

 ### Local options